Lions skip practice after discussing shooting of Jacob Blake

 Lions coach Matt Patricia opened the team’s morning meeting by allowing players to share their thoughts on the shooting of Jacob Blake, who is paralyzedfrom the waist down.
 Blake was shot Sunday, three months after the death of George Floyd at the hands of Minneapolis police.

-The players contishoonued to discuss Blake’s shooting and shared their personal experiences regarding race in the locker room.
+The players continued to discuss Blake’s shooting and shared their personal experiences regarding race in the locker room.

 Lions players and Patricia later filed out of the team’s practice facility, pushing a dry-erase board on wheels along the sidewalk to address the media.
 The words: “The world can’t go on,” was written in blue on one side of the dry-erase board and “We won’t be silent!!
 One pride,” was in black on the other side of the white board.